2014 Australian federal budget: General government

 A number of federal government services and approvals will increase in price and new fees will apply including some provided by Austrade and Geoscience Australia.
-Funding for foreign aid is being frozen leading to a saving of $7.6 billion over five years.
+Funding for foreign aid was frozen leading to a saving of $7.6 billion over five years.

 Federal politicians and public servants will have their salary frozen for one year.
 Post retirement benefits for federal politicians are being reigned in.
 This includes limitations on travel expenses, staffing arrangements and working entitlements.
-3,000 positions within the Australian Tax Office will be lost with thousands of staff retrenched from other major federal departments.
-The Australian Workforce and Productivity Agency and the Australian Water Commission are to be abolished.
+3,000 positions within the Australian Taxation Office will be lost with thousands of staff retrenched from other major federal departments.
+The Australian Workforce and Productivity Agency and the Australian Water Commission were to be abolished.
 76 government agencies will be abolished a small number merged or privatised.
 These cutbacks are expected to save $500 million over four years.
 The budget for the CSIRO was reduced by $146.8 million over four years.

 Social security and welfare

 The Newstart Allowance for those seeking work will not be available to people under the age of 25.
 The unemployed under the age of 30 would not qualify for any payment for six months, after which the Work for the Dole program would be required.
 If after another six months there is no employment, the six-month cycle of off/on payment starts again.
 The Schoolkids bonus is to be abolished.
-A Paid Parental Leave scheme is being introduced.
+A Paid Parental Leave scheme was to have been introduced.
 The Seniors Health Card will not be eligible to retired couples with more than $1.4 million in assets.
 The indexation for pensions will be lowered from 2017 onwards, after it is linked to inflation rather than male average earnings.
 New funding for the National Rental Affordability Scheme (NRAS) ceased on 1 July 2014 with funding for tenanted NRAS properties continuing.
 The First Home Saver Accounts scheme will be abolished leading to savings of $134.3 million.
 Documents revealed in 2018 showed that the government was considering a social security measure for this budget which would cut off income support entirely for people under 30.